Back to All Events

 Garage Exchange Vienna—Los Angeles seeks to foster relationships, conversations and collaborations in the arts between Los Angeles and Austria.
 In order to expand the cultural exchange at the core of the Artists and Architects-in-Residence program, the Austrian Federal Chancellery and the MAK Center invite Austrian and Vienna-based alumni residents to collaborate with L.A. artists and architects of their choosing at the Garage Top at the Mackey Apartments for the Garage Exchange Vienna-Los Angeles exhibition series.

-Kathi Hofer and Preserve Bottle Village Committee is organized by Seymour Polatin, Exhibitions and Programs Manager with Brian Taylor, Curatorial Assistant, and Maeve Atkinson, Education and Engagement Coordinator.
+Kathi Hofer and Preserve Bottle Village Committee is curated by Seymour Polatin, Exhibitions and Programs Manager with Brian Taylor, Curatorial Assistant, and Maeve Atkinson, Education and Engagement Coordinator.

 Artists